songfd2018/BUSseq-1.0/README.md

 ```
 R --vanilla --slave < correct_batch_effects.R
 ```
-To facilite the downstream analysis, we correct batch effects by the quantile matching approach and impute the dropout events.
+To facilitate the downstream analysis, we correct batch effects by the quantile matching approach and impute the dropout events.
 The corrected count matrix is stored in the `x_corrected.txt` with G rows and N columns.
 At the same time, we draw the t-SNE plot of the corrected count data colored by batch labels and cell type labels.
 As a result, we can find that these cells are clustered by their cell types after corrected.

 <img src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_batch.jpeg" alt="raw_colored_by_batch" data-canonical-src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_batch.jpeg" width="400" height="300" /><img src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_celltype.jpeg" alt="raw_colored_by_celltype" data-canonical-src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_celltype.jpeg" width="400" height="300" />